Chapter 15: The Voice of God 060525

 of much greater value.
 Most had lost Jesus Christ, who is the key to

 eternal life.
-Yet, I was not responsible for their deaths.
-Nor was Dick
+Yet, I was not responsible for their eternal deaths.
+Nor

 responsible.
 All responsibility for their eternal deaths rested squarely